sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ### Interoperability

 The reason why InterLiquid SDK is suitable for building on Sunrise is that Sunrise can support IBC connection with apps made with InterLiquid SDK by using Sunrise's ZKP based light client.

+### Serialization

+InterLiquid SDK uses [Borsh](https://github.com/near/borsh) made by NEAR for serializing data into binary format.
+[Protocol Buffers](https://github.com/protocolbuffers/protobuf) made by Google was not a bad choice for Cosmos SDK to enhance the reusability of the types and to have deterministic property of serialization, but it is not suitable for ZKP and lightweight rollups.

 ### Parallelization of tx execution